zeroc-ice/ice/java/BuildInstructions.md

 ### Preparing to Build

-The build system requires the Slice compilers from Ice for C++.
+The build system requires the Slice to Java compiler from Ice for C++.
 If you have not built Ice for C++ in this source distribution, you must set the `ICE_HOME` environment variable with the path name of your Ice installation.
 For example, on Unix: